mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 "Did you like her?"

 "She was really cool and was a really good friend,” Bryce answered.
 “I thought that was what people meant when they said they liked someone.
 I thought that my feelings for guys was something that everyone had, so it took some time before I realized that that wasn't the case.”

 "Have you come out to anyone other than your family?"

 "I have to some of my friends.
 All of my friends would talk about dating girls and how nervous they'd get, but I never understood that.
-And I never was interested in dating girls.
+And I never was romantically interested in dating girls.
 So when I told them I was gay, it was a big aha moment to them.
 They were like, 'So that's why you were never interested in going on group dates with us.'
 I like guns and cars and other stuff that guys are into, so it was also a bit of a surprise to them.
 But I've been thinking a lot about why I really like you.
 Our interests are pretty different."

 "I feel like most moms and dads have different interests.
 Plus, I've never met anyone who's quite like me.
 All of my companions were pretty different from me, but for the most part, I got along with them.
 I actually liked having companions who were different from me because I felt like they had strengths that I didn’t.
 I didn’t see them as opposites; I saw them as complements.
 Even Gyuna and I are super different, but she and I are best friends.
 I’d say someone’s character is more important to me than their personality or interests."